Adroiti/docs-for-code-review-tools/RuboCop/Performance-CaseWhenSplat.md

-Pattern: Performance/CaseWhenSplat
+Pattern: Possibly slow `when` condition with splat

 Issue: -

 ## Description

 Place `when` conditions that use splat at the end of the list of `when` branches.

 Ruby has to allocate memory for the splat expansion every time that the `case` `when` statement is run.
 Since Ruby does not support